Arts for Kids Program

 Professional musicians, dancers and actors introduce students to the creativity, beauty and diversity of the arts through special student performances, in-classroom workshops, and lecture/demonstrations.

-FREE “Arts for Kids” programs during the 2014-2015 school year will include performances from “Story Pirates” and an in-classroom residency and performance with classical pianist Alpin Hong.
+FREE “Arts for Kids” programs during the 2017-2016 school year will include masterclass workshops with Canadian Brass; an in-classroom residency and performance with classical pianist Alpin Hong and the Portland Cello Project; workshops and performances with JazzReach; and a theatrical presentation about Ellis Island.

 For more information on these events, please visit the “Arts for Kids” event listings here.